bofie/cs168_student/projects/proj1_chat/spec.md

 ##### I'm running Windows and select isn't working.

 Unfortunately, stdin does not count as a socket in Windows due to how file descriptors work differently.
 Since the tests will be run on a Linux machine, this will cause issues if you write the code to use the Windows version of file descriptors.
 Your options are to download a Linux virtual machine, or use the instructional servers through SSH, or use the lab machines to test your code.
+Side note: If you are using Windows 10, you can use the Linux subsystem for Windows and run your code from there and it may work.

 ### Acknowledgments